Homeschool Diner Logo -- 1960's style sign with atomic starburst

 Independent Research; Unschooling; Eclectic Homeschooling;

-Distance Learning (some programs have more flexibility than others -
+Distance Learning (some programs have more flexibility than others - check with each to find out).

 12. Likes to memorize facts and trivia.